Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

-Here we need to verify whether the AOS strategy can lead to the convergence of student model $\phi_s$.
-Assume the learned distribution of generated data is $p_{\theta}(\mathbf{x})$, here we find a proper parameter $\theta^*$ to generate easy-to-hard pseudo samples first, and the reweighting factor $\mathbf{v}^*$ adjust the difficulty at a fine-grained level.
-Motivated by \cite{meng2017theoretical}, the convergence of CuDFKD is analyzed by the following proposition, i.e.,
+To ensure the convergence of the student model $\phi_s$, we should first find a suitable parameter $\theta^*$ to generate pseudo samples with varying degrees of difficulty, represented by the learned distribution $p_{\theta}(\mathbf{x})$.
+The reweighting factor $\mathbf{v}^*$ is then used to fine-tune the difficulty level.
+Finally, following the approach proposed in \cite{meng2017theoretical}, we analyze the convergence of CuDFKD using the following proposition:

 \begin{proposition}[Convergence of CuDFKD] The objective function $\mathbf{F}(\mathbf{\phi}_s, \mathbf{v}, \theta)$ is equal to the Majorization Minimization(MM) step for optimizing the following latent function: